It may not happen to you, but what if it does? Find out here why it pays to be prepared.

 - Set objectives.
 Having identified your critical systems, set a timescale for when each one should be up and running again.
 If nothing else, this will serve to focus people’s minds.

 - Check your backups.
 Make sure that you know where your backups are and understand the cycle that they’re taken on.
 It’s a good idea to perform a recovery test occasionally to make sure that the data can be recovered.

 - Draw up a contact list.
 Which staff do you need to alert in the event of a problem?
 Who else do you need to inform, in particular people such as suppliers and major customers?
 If you have to move locations, what about energy and communications providers?

-The isn’t a comprehensive list but it should give a clue to the fact that continuity planning isn’t just an IT problem.
+This isn’t a comprehensive list but it should give a clue to the fact that business continuity planning isn’t just an IT problem.
 It’s something that affects the entire business and you need to treat it accordingly.